UTD-FAST-Lab/NDSAStudy/README.md

 python detector_strategy_2.py --origin ../../results --nondex ../../results_nondex soot icse25-ezcats cg 5
 ```

-These commands output the detected additional nondeterminisms (using Strategy II) to the `scripts/analysis/results/non_determinism_2` folder *(if any additional nondeterminism is detected)*.
+These commands output the detected additional nondeterminisms (using Strategy II) to the `results_II/non_determinism` folder within the `code/NDDetector` directory. *(if any additional nondeterminism is detected)*.

 #### Post-processing Results